Legal Resources: Medicaid Planning

 In addition, the names of FHA-insured lenders are available from the Federal National Mortgage Association (Fannie Mae), (800) 7-FANNIE.

-If you or a loved one has questions about Medicaid planning and Medicaid eligibility, we encourage you to contact a Medicaid planning and eligibility attorney to discuss your situation with the Smith & Haskell Law Firm, LLP today at 864.582.6727 to schedule an appointment.
-The Medicaid planning attorneys at the Smith & Haskell Law Firm, LLP can help, don’t wait and act now.
+If you or a loved one has questions about Medicaid planning and Medicaid eligibility, we encourage you to contact a Elder Law & Medicaid planning and eligibility attorney to discuss your situation with the Smith & Haskell Law Firm today at 864.582.6727 to schedule an appointment.
+Our Medicaid Planning attorney at the Smith & Haskell Law Firm can help.
+Don’t wait and act now!

 The information on this web site is a public resource of general information, which is intended, but not promised or guaranteed, to be correct, complete and up-to-date.
 The information on this web site is not intended to be, and is not, a source of advertising, solicitation or legal advice.
 No person who visits this web site should consider the information on this web site to be an invitation for an attorney-client relationship or rely on the information provided herein.
-Every person who visits this web site and needs legal advice or an attorney should seek the advice of competent cou
+Every person who visits this web site and needs legal advice or an attorney should seek the advice of competent counsel in his or her State.